 The IOC’s funding model for the Olympics depends very heavily on revenue from USA broadcasting rights, which in turn is heavily contingent on a relatively stable media environment and on continued demand from American viewers.
 Given the current state America is in, an Olympics budget that depends on a big chunk of the money flowing in via American broadcasting rights agreements and American tourists looks pretty risky.

 The agreement that Brisbane City Council and the Queensland State Government are making with the IOC will mean that if the games have to be postponed or drastically changed at short notice, most of the costs will fall on our State Government (which doesn’t have a strong financial position to begin with).
-For example, if a serious flood hits Brisbane a few weeks before the games, and the costs of hosting rise as a result while visitor numbers decline, we will be the ones picking up the tab, and money would like be diverted from other public services like housing, healthcare etc. to pay for the Olympics to continue.
+For example, if a serious flood hits Brisbane a few weeks before the games, and the costs of hosting rise as a result while visitor numbers decline, we will be the ones picking up the tab, and money would likely be diverted from other public services like housing, healthcare etc. to pay for the Olympics to continue.

 Political distraction from other priorities